top of page

 September 28, 2025 - September 20, 2026

 Are you working with individuals who have experienced trauma, marginalized communities, or within spaces dedicated to social change?
-Do you want to deepen your capacity to support others while integrating body-based approaches to healing and resilience?

 • Social justice and systemic change frameworks

-• Traditional and contemporary somatic and embodied therapies
+• Traditional and contemporary somatic therapies

 Module Outline

-This 300hr certificate consists of 3 100-hour modules.
-All modules must be completed to take part in the training.
 Please download the information pack for a full weekly content plan.

 Module 1: 100hr Trauma, Accessibility & Diversity